mbsabath/large_data_in_R/Large-Data-in-R.md

 If you try to run this on your own, you’ll notice that this partial product is much slower than the default mean calculation.
-R’s built in functions are highly optomized for vectorized data, and for loops in R are notoriously slow.
+R’s built in functions are highly optimized for vectorized data, and for loops in R are notoriously slow.
 However, if the source data was not a vector, but rather a file on disk, running something slowly is better than not being able to run it at all.